William Dutton & Sons, London No. 210

-Fine George III ebonised table clock with original double ended winding key.
-The elegant break arch silvered dial with subsidiary regulation dial calibrated 0-15 to the arch with blued steel hand and square projection for use with the key.
-Strike/silent selector above XII and a calendar aperture above VI.
-Signed to the centre Willm.
-Dutton & Sons London.
+Fine and original George III ebonised table clock.
+The elegant break arch silvered dial with subsidiary regulation dial calibrated 0-15 to the arch with blued steel hand.
+Strike/silent selector above XII, with a false pendulum aperture to the dial centre and a calendar aperture above VI.
+Signed to the centre William Dutton & Sons London.
 Roman and Arabic numerals.
 Original blued steel hands.

 The exceptional double fusee movement has thick plates, five large baluster pillars and half dead beat escapement.
 The original steel rod pendulum having a heavy brass faced bob is suspended from the pivoted regulation platform mounted on top of the plates.
 The striking train has finely made motionwork and strikes the hours on a bell.
-The plain backplate is signed Willm.
-Dutton & Sons London No. 210.
+The plain backplate is signed William Dutton & Sons London No. 210 with a hinged pendulum holdfast below.

 Three raised pads with concave mouldings to the break arch case with brass carrying handle, brass framed front door and brass pad feet.